After a brief reprieve from the extreme winter weather, another cold snap bringing more snow is expected to hit the Detroit-area.

 If you’re wishing for some relief to the dangerously cold temperatures metro Detroit has been experiencing for what feels like months now — forecasters are warning you shouldn’t hold your breath.

-The National Weather Service has issued a heat advisory in effect for all of Southeast Michigan beginning at noon Tuesday through midnight Wednesday.
+The National Weather Service has issued a Wind Chill Advisory, in effect until noon Friday.

 Another round of bitter cold is moving into Michigan as parts of the state dig out from record-breaking snowfall.

 Areas of metro Detroit were hit with up to eight inches of snow.